 New Hampshire Nursing Programs and Degrees Guide

 The following guide contains important information on the many nursing programs available in New Hampshire.
 The state’s colleges and universities offer both bachelor’s and master’s in nursing programs with concentrations in nursing education, family nurse practitioner, nursing leadership, and psychiatric mental health nurse practitioner.
 In addition to traditional, on-campus nursing programs, students also have the option of choosing an exclusively online nursing program.
-Online universities, such as Kaplan University, provide flexibility and convenience for students who want to earn an undergraduate or a graduate degree in nursing.
+Online programs can provide flexibility and convenience for students who want to earn an undergraduate or a graduate degree in nursing.

 - 9 colleges and universities offer an associate’s degree in nursing.

 - 5 colleges and universities offer a bachelor’s degree in nursing.

 - 3 colleges and universities offer a master’s or advanced degree in nursing.